 10. Washington College

-Founded in 1782, Washington College is the tenth oldest college in the US and the first chartered after American Revolution was been won.
+Founded in 1782, Washington College is the tenth oldest college in the US, and the first chartered after the American Revolution was won.
 Washington is located on Maryland’s side of the Delmarva Peninsula, on the outskirts of a small town.
 The college offers 40 majors, minors, and concentrations and has a 12:1 student to faculty ratio.

 Read more about Washington College